agbrs/agb/book/src/pong/07_paddle_collision.md

 # Using Vector2D<i32>

-However, the first thing we're going to do is a quick refactor to using agb's [vector](https://docs.rs/agb/latest/agb/fixnum/struct.Vector2D.html) type for managing positions more easily.
+However, the first thing we're going to do is a quick refactor to using `agb`'s [Vector2D](https://docs.rs/agb/latest/agb/fixnum/struct.Vector2D.html) type for managing positions more easily.
 Note that this is the [mathematical definition](<https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)>) of 'vector' rather than the computer science [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array).